 Section 2.
 Notice.
 If the annual dues established by the Board exceed the rates for the current period, notice of the new rates shall be published in an official publication not later than November 15th.

 Section 3.
 Payment.
-Full membership dues shall be payable on December 31st.
+Full membership dues shall be paid on December 31st.
 Dues for new Members after January 1st shall be prorated on a quarterly basis to the beginning of the quarter preceding their admission to Membership.

 Section 4.
 Failure to Pay.